Nodeclipse/www.nodeclipse.org/_posts/2013-05-31-Nodeclipse-is-our-brand.md

 and 10 more domain.

 At first we were surprised.
-And then after small discussion we bought <code>nodeclipse.com<code> domain directly at our registrator.
+And then after small discussion (90% chance that it is some sort of sales) we bought <code>nodeclipse.com<code> domain directly at our registrator.
-It is not big sum of money.
+It is not big sum of money, in the end.

 This way we came to that Nodeclipse is our brand, and we somehow need to care about it.